kubernetes/website/docs/tutorials/stateful-application/run-stateful-application.md

 ### Accessing the MySQL instance

-Look at the config yaml above.
-We have created a service that will allow other cluster pods to access the database.
-The service option `clusterIP: None` lets the service DNS name resolve directly to the Pod's IP address.
-This is optimal when you will only ever have 1 Pod behind a service.
+The preceding YAML file creates a service that allows other Pods in the cluster to access the database.
+The Service option `clusterIP: None` lets the Service DNS name resolve directly to the Pod's IP address.
+This is optimal when you have only one Pod behind a Service and you don't intend to increase the number of Pods.

 Run a MySQL client to connect to the server: